Tool goes Rush (circa late ’70s/early ’80s)!

 But the thing is, it often sounds so much like Tool that it reminds you of other, better Tool albums and songs.
 It’s like an imitation of the real thing, at times, or an echo of the past, or something like that.
 I can detect two reasons that I can think of for this feeling I’m getting: The first is that the riffs are less knotty because the time signatures are way more conventional.
 The music is therefore more accessible but also ess interesting and compelling.
 The other thing is that Chancellor is just mixed way too low, at least as far as I can hear.
 (Or he is mostly playing really boring parts doubling Jones.)
 Chancellor is one of the two best parts of this band and I want to hear him as much as I can hear Carey.
 Maybe it’s my headphones – could very well be – but there’s like one song that I really hear a classic Chancellor bass part.
 (And folks, this is a long album.)

 I am listening to the digital version, not the CD/LP and so my experience is considerably different, which is why I led with the Rush joke.
-The bonus tracks on the digital version – added into the sequencing instead of tacked on the end = are almost entirely Carey fooling around with synthesizers (and some drums) and sound, at times, very much like Rush circa Permanent Waves.
+The bonus tracks on the digital version, available on mp3 juice – added into the sequencing instead of tacked on the end – are almost entirely Carey fooling around with synthesizers (and some drums) and sound, at times, very much like Rush circa Permanent Waves.
 (Well, maybe it’s Carey’s limited synthesizer parts on the regular tracks that sound like that.
 Either way.)
 These tracks feel like basically the only new thing in the band, but the band isn’t playing on most of them (as far as I can tell).
 They add to the length, though they don’t necessarily take away from the experience just because they don’t sound much like Tool, but they also aren’t really integrated into Tool’s sound.

 I like this enough because I am a fan of the band and I like what they do.
 Even imitation Tool still appeals to me.
 But this album feels to me as much like a disappointing reunion album as I could imagine without me actually hating that album (if that makes sense).